The Wizard of Oz: Theme park attractions

-The Wizard of Oz has a presence at the Disney Parks and Resorts.
-The film had its own scene at The Great Movie Ride at Disney Hollywood Studios at Walt Disney World Resort, and is also represented in miniature at Disneyland and at Disneyland Paris as part of the Storybook Land Canal Boats attraction in Fantasyland.
+The Wizard of Oz had a presence at the Disney Parks and Resorts.
+The film had its own scene at The Great Movie Ride at Disney Hollywood Studios at Walt Disney World Resort, and was also represented in miniature at Disneyland and at Disneyland Paris as part of the Storybook Land Canal Boats attraction in Fantasyland before being replaced by Up in 2024.
 The Great Movie Ride was shut down in 2017.

 On July 20, 2022, it was announced that Warner Bros.
 Movie World would be adding a new precinct based on the 1939 film The Wizard Of Oz.
 It features two coasters manufactured by Vekoma.
 It opened in 2024.